You are here

 Director of Programs

 Jonás Osio Mata is the Director of Programs.
-Mata received his bachelor's and master's degrees in social work from the Jane Addams School of Social Work at the University of Illinois.
-His master's degree is in social work administration and planning.
+Mata received his master's degree from the Jane Addams School of Social Work at the University of Illinois.
 Mata was TSET's first Director of Grants and Programs.
-Mata has also served as the Director of Operations for the Latino Community Development Agency in Oklahoma City and as a top-level manager for the Oklahoma Office of Juvenile Affairs and as a Project Manager for Community Research Associates in Champaign, Illinois.
+Mata has also served as the Director of Operations for the Latino Community Development Agency in Oklahoma City, as a top-level manager for the Oklahoma Office of Juvenile Affairs and as a Project Manager for Community Research Associates in Champaign, Illinois.
 He is an avid Chicago Cubs baseball fan, loves active living, the outdoors and enjoys authentic Mexican food.
 He’s an active trail runner, baseball and softball player, mountain biker and zip line enthusiast.

 Director of Health Communication

-Connie Befort is the Program Manager for Healthy Communities Incentive Grants for TSET.
-She has a bachelor’s degree in business administration with an emphasis in marketing from the University of Central Oklahoma.
-For the past 35 years, Befort has held leadership positions in both profit and nonprofit organizations in Oklahoma City.
+Connie Befort is the Program Manager for TSET Healthy Incentive Program - Communities.
+She has a bachelor’s degree in business administration with an emphasis in marketing from Oklahoma State University and the University of Central Oklahoma.
+Befort has over 35 years of experience in various leadership positions in for profit and nonprofit organizations in Oklahoma City.
 At the Hertz Corporation she held positions in executive administration, training and communications and various customer service department.
 At the American Lung Association, she served as the Director of Advocacy for Oklahoma and as Chairman of the Oklahoma Alliance on Health and Tobacco and Smoke Free Oklahoma.
 She has volunteered in numerous organizations in Oklahoma and has held leadership positions in several nonprofits.

 Sr. Program Officer